On the normalized ground states for the Kawahara equation and a fourth order NLS: Abstract

 We consider the Kawahara model and two fourth order semi-linear Schr\"odinger equations in any spatial dimension.
 We construct the corresponding normalized ground states, which we rigorously show to be spectrally stable.

 For the Kawahara model, our results provide a significant extension in parameter space of the current rigorous results.
-In fact, our results rigorously establish the spectral stability for all normalized waves constructed therein - in all dimensions, for all acceptable values of the parameters.
-This combined with the results of \cite{BCSN} provides spectral stability, for all normalized waves enjoying the non-degeneracy property.
+In fact, our results establish (modulo an additional technical assumption, which should be satisfied at least generically), spectral stability for all normalized waves constructed therein - in all dimensions, for all acceptable values of the parameters.
+This, combined with the results of \cite{BCSN}, provides orbital stability, for all normalized waves enjoying the non-degeneracy property.
+The validity of the non-degeneracy property for generic waves remains an intriguing open question.

-At the same time, we verify and clarify recent numerical simulations of the stability of these solitons.
-For the fourth order NLS models, we improve upon recent results on stability of very special, explicit solutions in the one dimensional case.
-Our multidimensional results for fourth order NLS seem to be the first of its kind.
+At the same time, we verify and clarify recent numerical simulations of the spectral stability of these solitons.
+For the fourth order NLS models, we improve upon recent results on spectral stability of very special, explicit solutions in the one dimensional case.
+Our multidimensional results for fourth order anisotropic NLS seem to be the first of its kind.
 Of particular interest is a new paradigm that we discover herein.
 Namely, all else being equal, the form of the second order derivatives (mixed second derivatives vs. pure Laplacian) has implications on the range of existence and stability of the normalized waves.